ProvableHQ/welcome/documentation/sdk/create-aleo-app/01_create_aleo_app.md

 ### Faucet

 Once you have your account, use our faucet to get some Aleo credits!
+We have a faucet by text and one via Discord.

+Head to our [faucet page](https://faucet.aleo.org/) and follow the instructions there.

+After the credits have been disbursed to your address, note your transaction ID down.

-If you haven’t already, join our [Discord server](https://discord.gg/aleohq) and use the `#faucet` channel.
+You can also join our [Discord server](https://discord.gg/aleohq) and use the `#faucet` channel if texting isn't working.
 You can send only one request every 20 minutes and can only request 50 credits per hour.
 Once you send a faucet request, Discord will start a thread under the faucet channel with your request.

 Format: